myxplor/discover-code-challenge/README.md

 4. View a list of Enrolments

 ## Instructions
-1. Create your own repository and when you are ready to Submit your code challenge, send us the link to your repo
+1. This repository contains an empty VS Solution and an SQlite Database
-2. The repository contains an empty VS Solution and an SQlite Database
+2. Make your changes, keeping in mind the expected technologies and the expectations listed below
-4. Make your changes
+3. Create your own repository and when you are ready to Submit your code challenge, send us the link to your repo

 ## Expectations
 * Solution should compile